 Rental Income: Some real estate investors will rely solely on value appreciation.
 For example, perhaps they live in the property or invested in a vacation home.
 However, many real estate investors like to grow their wealth by generating rental income.

 By renting out the property you own, not only is that property appreciating over time, you’re earning a monthly income.
 Your level of involvement is up to you, but some landlords who work with a property manager can label this income as passive.

 In an ideal situation, your renters would be paying for your mortgage and some profit to boot.
 (It’ll turn a pure profit once the mortgage is paid off.)
 However, be sure to factor repairs and maintenance into your budget.

-Real estate investing can be intimidating to those not familiar with the industry.
-It can take several months (or properties) before investors become fully comfortable in real estate.
-That’s why beginner-friendly investing strategies are a good starting point.
-While they are suitable to investors with little to no experience, they can still be highly profitable when managed correctly.
+If you don’t already know how to invest in real estate, breaking into the industry can be intimidating.
+It can take several years before an investor feels comfortable and confident in real estate.
+That’s why beginner-friendly investing strategies are a great place to start.
+While they are suitable for investors with little to no experience, they can still be highly profitable when managed correctly.

 Here are some real estate investment strategies for beginners to use as a starting point:

 Wholesaling: This strategy allows investors to act as a middle man between sellers and buyers.
 Wholesalers will identify and secure a property under market value, and then assign that contract to an end buyer.